-In view of the limited scientific information about Antialtair seamount a precautionary approach to protection is recommended.
-The area has already been afforded temporary protection through NEAFC fishery closures, which will be in place till the 31st December 2008.
-Antialtair seamount is classified as seamount habitat, which is recognised as threatened or declining habitat by OSPAR (OSPAR Commission, 2003; see Threatened and/or declining species and habitats criterion above).
+In view of the limited scientific information about Altair seamount a precautionary approach to protection is recommended.
+The area has already been afforded temporary protection through NEAFC fishery closures, in place until 31st December 2008.
+Altair seamount is classified as seamount habitat, which is recognised as threatened or declining habitat by OSPAR (OSPAR Commission, 2003; see Threatened and/or declining species and habitats criterion above).